alephdata/aleph/CONTRIBUTING.md

 #### Feature requests

-If you have a idea for a feature, or change in functionality that you'd like to see in Aleph then please create an issue with the 'feature-request' label along with a description and why you think it would be valuable to Aleph
+If you have an idea for a feature, or change in functionality that you'd like to see in Aleph then please create an issue with the 'feature-request' label along with a description and why you think it would be valuable to Aleph